juristr/juristr.github.com/content/blog/notes-its-not-just-standing-up.md

 ---

 {{<intro>}}
-  My notes to the [awesome article from Jason Yip on "It's Not Just Standing Up: Patterns for Daily Standup Meetings"](https://martinfowler.com/articles/itsNotJustStandingUp.html).
+  I'm highly convinced that the hardest part of software development is people.
+Here are some of my notes of the [awesome article from Jason Yip on "It's Not Just Standing Up: Patterns for Daily Standup Meetings"](https://martinfowler.com/articles/itsNotJustStandingUp.html).
 {{</intro>}}

+{{<postad>}}

+People and organization aspects of the software development process are at least as important as the technical ones.
+Still they are often underestimated.
+A good working team can be a lot more productive, even though they might not have exceptional rockstar developers.
+This starts by optimizing meetings, coordinating work and especially **good team communication**.

 <figure class="image--full">
   <a href="/blog/assets/imgs/sketchnote-standupmeeting.png" class="image--zoom">